XRPLF/xrpl-dev-portal/content/resources/contribute-documentation/documentation-translations.md

 ---
 html: documentation-translations.html
 parent: contribute-documentation.html
+seo:
-blurb: Learn how to contribute and maintain translations of the documentation on this website.
+    description: Learn how to contribute and maintain translations of the documentation on this website.
 ---
 # Translations